 This is a Spanish built, wheeled reconnaissance vehicles equipped with a 25mm chain gun.
 There were 240 of the six-wheeled version built and 100 four-wheeled variants which have retired and been placed in ready reserve.

 Armored Personnel Carries (APC)

 In addition to over 1,200 of the ubiquitous M113, the Spanish had another ‘home grown’ solution.
 The BMR-600.

 This Six-wheeled APC is small, versatile and fast.
-The basic troop carrying version has a crew of two and can carry eight or nine infantrymen and mounts a .50 Calibre MG.
+The basic troop carrying version has a crew of two, can carry eight or nine infantrymen and mounts a .50 Calibre MG.
 There are several variants including mortar carrier, recovery vehicle, ambulance, engineering and anti-tank, and command.
 Spain has over 1000 of these vehicles including variants.

 48x M108 Self Propelled (SP) 105mm Howitzer

 400x M-26 Towed 105mm Howitzer

 24x M115 Towed 203mm Howitzer